What is a Generic Drug?

 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-NuvaRing (Ethinyl Estradiol)
+NuvaRing (Etonogestrel/Ethinyl Estradiol)

 Sezzle